skursatToklucu/BooksDirectory/README.md

 # BooksDirectory
-I try to build  a books directory using with NodeJS and Mongoose
+I try to build  a books directory app using with NodeJS and Mongoose